MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/featurizetext.md

  ### `dictionary`
- A `termDictionary` of whitelisted terms which accepts the following options:
+ A `termDictionary` of allowlisted terms which accepts the following options:
 *   `terms`,
 *   `dataFile`, and
 *   `sort`.
 The default value is `NULL`.
-Note that the stopwords list takes precedence over the dictionary whitelist as the stopwords are removed before the dictionary terms are whitelisted.
+Note that the stopwords list takes precedence over the dictionary allowlist as the stopwords are removed before the dictionary terms are allowlisted.